octobercms/docs/database-serialization.md

     }

 <a name="appending-values-to-json"></a>
-## Appending Values To JSON
+## Appending values to JSON

 Occasionally, you may need to add array attributes that do not have a corresponding column in your database.
-To do so, first define an [accessor](/docs/{{version}}/eloquent-mutators) for the value:
+To do so, first define an [accessor](../database/mutators) for the value:

     <?php